Infection control

 Washing your hands thoroughly with soap and water prevents infection.
 A hand sanitiser is of little use against norovirus.
 Avoid preparing food for others.

 Familiarise yourself with procedures for handling puncture wounds and blood-borne infections where this may entail risk (labs etc.).
 If you prick or cut yourself on a used syringe or sharp object contaminated with biological material, contact a doctor for advice and follow-up.
-Report it as an undesirable incident (deviation).
+Report it as an undesirable incident (deviation) at your institutions.
+Animals can transmit infections to humans, eg. through bites and scratches.
+It is also not uncommon to implant cells and other biological materials in animals, which can also potentially pose a risk of infection.

 Sexually transmitted diseases